 All manner of high-caliber rapid-fire guns will make short work of any civilian aircraft that operates at low altitude, and this is not even taking into account all manner of specialized missiles and artillery designed for swatting airplanes and helicopters out of the sky.

-It goes without saying that your chances of surviving being targeted by such ordinance are essentially zero.
+It goes without saying that your chances of surviving being targeted by such ordinances are essentially zero.

 Beyond these alternative conveyances, there are other means of moving about on foot that are likely to escape notice, especially during the opening days of conflict in and around the city.

 Underground maintenance tunnels, sewers, subways or potentially even mine shafts can provide hidden and relatively secure ways to move around compared to traveling above ground in any capacity.

 Keep them in mind, and if it is possible to discreetly scout them before embarking you should do so.
 Don’t forget that these routes are also more likely to be seized by criminal enterprises that will still have work to do in the city.